On the Universal Approximation Property of Deep Fully Convolutional Neural Networks

 Again, by \Cref{prop:eq-in-suff}, to prove \Cref{thm:code} it suffices to show that $\eqcode_{1, \bm 2}$ satisfies the shift equivariant UAP.
 This is rather technical, and we will spend the whole \Cref{sec:proof} to prove this theorem.

 The rough proof strategy is as follows.
 We reduce the problem to finite point transportation, i.e., we need to show that the hypothesis space can transport arbitrary but finitely many points (in different orbits under the action of the translation group) to any other set of points.
 This is done in the previous work of \cite{li2022}, under a less restrictive setting.
 A key technical difficulty here is that the kernel size is limited, thus previous known constructions of point transportation (\cite{li2022}) cannot achieve this.
 Here, we show that we can employ more composition of layers to construct auxiliary mappings to achieve this transportation property.
 The intuition is that finite-size kernels (satisfying some minimal requirements), when stacked many times, is as good as a full-sized kernel for domain rearrangement - a key enabler of universal approximation through composition.

 With this theorem in hand, we now prove the first part of Theorem~\ref{thm:main} and of Theorem~\ref{thm:eq}.

-\begin{proof}[Proof of the first part of Theorem~\ref{thm:main}] By the straightforward inclusion relationship, it suffices to show that the function family $\rescnn_{1,\bm 2}$ and $\cnn_{2,\bm 2}/\eqcnn_{2,\bm 2}$ have the corresponding UAP.
-For the residual version, it follows from Proposition~\ref{prop:time-disc} that if $\code_{1,\bm 2}$ satisfies UAP, then so does $\rescnn_{1,\bm 2}$.
+\begin{proof}[Proof of the first part of Theorem~\ref{thm:eq}] By the straightforward inclusion relationship, it suffices to show that the function family $\rescnn_{1,\bm 2}/\eqrescnn_{1,\bm 2}$ and $\cnn_{2,\bm 2}/\eqcnn_{2,\bm 2}$ have the corresponding UAP.
+For the residual version, it follows from \Cref{prop:time-disc} and \Cref{thm:code} that if $\code_{1,\bm 2}$ satisfies UAP, then so does $\rescnn_{1,\bm 2}$.
 Similar argument holds for the pair $\eqcode_{1,\bm 2}$ and $\eqrescnn_{1, \bm 2}$.
 In other words, a convergent time discretization inherits universal approximation properties.
 Thus, given Theorem~\ref{thm:code} it suffices to prove the remaining $\cnn$ and $\eqcnn$ case.
 In view of \Cref{rmk:suff}, it suffices to show the equivariant case.

-We begin with a weaker result, showing that $\cnn_{3,\bm 2}$ satisfies UAP.
-We prove that $\rescnn_{1,\bm 2} \subset \cnn_{3,\bm 2}$.
+We begin with a weaker result, showing that $\eqcnn_{3,\bm 2}$ satisfies UAP.
+We prove that $\eqrescnn_{1,\bm 2} \subset \eqcnn_{3,\bm 2}$.
 For given $\bm f = v\sigma(\bm w \ast \cdot + b \bm 1)$ with $\sigma = \relu$, we write

-This relation indicates that $\rescnn_{1,\bm 2} \subset \cnn_{3,\bm 2}$, which means that $\cnn_{3,\bm 2}$ has UAP.
+This relation indicates that $\eqrescnn_{1,\bm 2} \subset \eqcnn_{3,\bm 2}$, which means that $\eqcnn_{3,\bm 2}$ has UAP.